-The Department's uses of force and investigations of complaints in the first six months of 2024 all met Department standards, were free of bias, and complied with best practices as defined by the City of Olympia's values and applicable authorities.
-Furthermore, the Department has consistently demonstrated a commitment to transparency through its use of BWCs and cooperation with the Police Auditor.
+The Department's uses of force and investigations of complaints in 2024 all met Department standards, were free of bias, and complied with best practices as defined by the City of Olympia's values and applicable authorities.
+Furthermore, the Department has consistently demonstrated its commitment to transparency through its use of BWCs and cooperation with the Police Auditor.